What is Section 338?

 Section 338 provides two elections: the so-called “regular Section 338 election” under Section 338(g), and the other under Section 338(h)(10).
 These elections treat a stock acquisition as an asset acquisition for federal income tax purposes.
-A Section 338 election is useful when the buyer has a good business reason to acquire stock rather than assets (e.g. difficulty assigning licenses or permits), but the buyer still wants the tax benefits of an asset acquisition.
+A Section 338 election is useful when the buyer has a good business reason to acquire stock rather than assets (e.g., difficulty in re-assigning licenses or permits), but the buyer still wants the tax benefits of an asset acquisition.

 A Section 338(h)(10) election is much more common than a Section 338(g) election because the 338(g) election results in two levels of tax, whereas a 338(h)(10) election results in only one.
 In a regular Section 338 election, two levels of tax are imposed: one on the shareholders upon their sale of the target stock and the other on the deemed asset sale by the target corporation (“Old Target”).

 In effect, the parties are treated (purely for applicable tax purposes) as though (1) the buying corporation established a new corporation (“New Target”), (2) New Target purchased the assets of the target corporation (“Old Target”) and assumed its liabilities and (3) Old Target liquidated in the hands of the seller.

-Due to the double imposition of tax, a regular Section 338 election often is unattractive and typically is made only when the target has significant tax attributes (e.g., net operating losses) to offset the gain recognition at the target level.
+Due to the double imposition of the tax, a regular Section 338 election often is unattractive and typically is made only when the target has significant tax attributes (e.g., net operating losses) to offset the gain recognition at the target level.

 While regular Section 338 elections are rare, elections under 338(h)(10) are quite common.
 Section 338(h)(10) elections are available only for targets who are S Corporations or members of an affiliated group of corporations (whether or not they file a consolidated federal income tax return).

 An S Corporation is a regular corporation that has 100 shareholders or less, which enables the company to enjoy the benefits of incorporation but be taxed as if it were a partnership.